Widespread safety issues identified at Bangladesh clothing factories

 Alan Roberts, the Accord’s head of international operations, said that brands and retailers were showing a growing commitment to support remediation efforts in factories that supply them.

-He said that the next phase would be to monitor the corrective action plans and start a training program to set up occupational health and safety committees involving workers.
+He said that the next phase would be to monitor the corrective action plans and start a training programme to set up occupational health and safety committees involving workers.
+(Editing by David Goodman)